yob/stackdriver_simple/README.md

 This is just a wrapper around an official google gem that knows the well-known places to look for valid credentials.

-First you'll need a set of valid GCP credentials.
-These are usually kept in a JSON file on disk, but if you're running a program on Google Compute Engine the instance metadata will contain them too.
+One option is to have credentials in a JSON file.
 If you have the `gcloud` SDK installed, the following command will save some credentials to disk in a place where the gem will find them:

     gcloud auth application-default login

+If you have a JSON file with gcloud credentials in another location, set the GOOGLE_APPLICATION_CREDENTIALS environment variable like this:

+    GOOGLE_APPLICATION_CREDENTIALS=/path/to/credentials.json ruby my-script.rb

+Alternatively, if you're running a program on Google Compute Engine the instance metadata will contain valid credentials too.

 ### Gauges